gxshub/cargo-tracker-0.2/README.md

 and `/tmp/kafka-streams` (if any).
 In Windows, delete the folders `C:\tmp\zookeeper`, `C:\tmp\kafka-logs` and `C:\kafka\kafka-streams` (if any).

-## Stream Processing Microservices
+## Stream Processing

 This project is an extension to [CargoTracker 0.1](https://github.com/gxshub/cargo-tracker-0.1/tree/v2).
-A new _stream processing_ microservice **Analytics** is implemented.
-It creates a stream of the total cargo booking amounts by destination (namely, a "_SUM with Group By_" SQL-like query).
+A new service named **Analytics MS** is implemented, which processes the booking event stream and enables real-time queries.

 <!--
 To enable this stream-based query, the [`CargoBookedEvenData`](./bookingms/src/main/java/csci318/demo/cargotracker/shareddomain/events/CargoBookedEventData.java) class is enriched with more attributes (compared with the same event in version [0.1](https://github.com/gxshub/cargo-tracker-0.1/tree/v2)).